Hire A Security Guard Using These Industry Best-Practices

 - Outline how they would respond to a given situation in 200 words or less

 - Describe how they interact with customers in 200 words or less

 Take notes on how the applicant interacts with you and your staff on the day of the interview to test for incongruities.
 For instance, if a potential hire says they always let the company’s customers or visitors speak first, but they’re dominating the conversation during the interview with you, it may be a red flag.
 Rude or unprofessional behavior should never be tolerated.

 Using an Agency vs Hiring Directly

-The two most common ways to hire a security guard are through an agency or as a direct hire.
+The two most common ways of how to hire a security guard are through security agency hiring or as a direct hire.
 Each one has pros and cons for both you and the applicant.
 The more you understand about the pros and cons of contract security vs in-house, the better you will be at optimizing the benefits of both options.

 A significant benefit of using a security guard agency is that they conduct background checks on the applicants.
 This saves you both time and money.
 A character investigation may also be conducted by the agency.
 The purpose of a character investigation is to investigate the applicant’s integrity, loyalty and honesty.
 In addition to character investigations, agencies tend to have strict medical requirements.
 Applicants may be asked to pass a physical agility test, complete a semi-annual weapons qualifications test, submit to a random urinalysis exam or wear personal protective equipment, e.g., bullet proof vests.

 From a cost perspective, security guards working through agencies tend to accept a lower rate of pay due to the availability of work and the possibility of a full-time or direct-hire position in the future.
 This can also be a concern in some ways.
 While the security guard from an agency costs less, they may not be as loyal or experienced as a direct hire.

 Examples of agencies and their descriptions include: